inevolin/PyCRM/README.md

 ```
 now save and close the file.

-Now you can test the installation by running:
+You can test the installation by running:
 ```
 python3 ocr_tests.py
 ```
-This will run several OCR default tests, which should all complete successfully, if anything went wrong during the installation you should see some error messages.
+This will run several OCR default tests, which should all complete successfully.
+If anything went wrong during the installation you should see relevant error messages.

 # Support
 For questions, problems and inquiries reach out to Ilya Nevolin at ilja.nevolin@gmail.com